Amit Shah

-Amit Anilchandra Shah (born 22 October 1964) is an Indian politician who is currently serving as the 32nd Minister of Home Affairs since May 2019, the longest-serving holder of the office in Indian history.
-Additionally he is the 1st Minister of Co-operation since July 2021.
+Amit Anilchandra Shah (born 22 October 1964) is an Indian politician who is serving as the 31st Minister of Home Affairs since 2019, the longest-serving holder of the office in Indian history.
+Additionally he has been the 1st Minister of Co-operation since July 2021.
 He is also the member of parliament (MP) for Gandhinagar.
 He served as the 10th president of the Bharatiya Janata Party (BJP) from 2014 to 2020.
 He has also served as chairman of the National Democratic Alliance (NDA) since 2014.
 He had been elected as a member of the upper house of parliament, Rajya Sabha, from Gujarat from 2017 to 2019.
 Shah is a chief strategist of the BJP and an ardent ally of Prime Minister Narendra Modi.

 Shah also served as a member of the Gujarat Legislative Assembly from Naranpura Assembly constituency from 2012 to 2017 and Sarkhej from 1997 to 2012 and the minister of State for Home, Law and Justice, Prison, Border Security, Civil Defense, Excise, Home Guards, Transport, Prohibition, Gram Rakshak Dal, Police Housing, Legislative and Parliamentary Affairs, government of Gujarat in the Modi ministry from 2002 to 2012.
-During his college days, Shah was a member of the Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Rashtriya Swayamsevak Sangh (RSS).
+During his college days, Shah was a member of the Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Rashtriya Swayamsevak Sangh (RSS), a Hindutva paramilitary organisation.
 At the age of 18, he secured a position in the ABVP and joined the BJP in 1987.